-Fraser Health's year-to-date performance of 20.7 is meeting our internally set target of less than 30 days.
-In the first two periods, the rate is higher compared to the same period last year.
-Ten communities have achieved client wait times below the 30 day target.
+Fraser Health's year-to-date performance of 13.6 is meeting our internally set target of less than 30 days and is trending in a desired direction.
+Twelve communities have achieved client wait times below the 30 day target.